How to write a Delta Background Essay

 Make sure you identify at least one issue in each area of analysis (meaning, form, phonology or skill, subskills, use, purposes).

 Be clear how the teaching solutions refer to the analysis and issues you have identified.
-Do not target a new area that you have not previously discussed.
+Do not target a new area that you have not previously discussed. - Route 2 (combining analysis and identification of issues)

-This almost ensures that you will be coherent because each area of analysis is followed by the discussion of difficulty.
+area of analysis is followed by the discussion of difficulty.

 You may lose the thread if you find that there is an analysis area for which you cannot identify a problem.
 You may even be tempted to invent a problem that doesn't really exist.

-You still need to make explicit reference from the teaching suggestions to both analysis and identification of issues.
+You still need to make explicit reference from the teaching suggestions to both analysis and identification of issues. - Route 3 (combining issues with teaching solutions)

-This route, too, will help you maintain linkage and coherence because each issue you identify is followed immediately by a teaching solution or two.
+- This route, too, will help you maintain linkage and

 You will need to keep an eye firmly on the discussion in the analysis to make sure you not identifying an issue you have not analysed.